ds-04/amanda_deploy/README.md

 # TLDR; What this repository's playbooks/roles won't do:

 - edit any firewall settings
-- implement all of your security for your backup system - operators are responsable for their own security
+- implement all of your security for your backup system - admins/operators are responsible for their own security
-- do any DNS configuration (e.g. /etc/hosts) you need to ensure lookups work
+- do any DNS configuration (e.g. /etc/hosts) you need to ensure lookups work - although for vagrant testing purposes it will edit hostname and /etc/hosts
 - bsdtcp auth or other non SSH auth methods - bsdtcp auth could be implemented if a pull request is submitted etc.
 - dormant bsdtcp systemd files are included though
 - edit/setup any cron jobs for backup invocation
-- run Amcheck, though a dormant task is included
+- run ```amcheck``` or ```amdump```, though a dormant task is included
-- deploy your production server config or physical tape config - see section below
+- **will not deploy** your **production server config** without your input (or physical tape config) - see section below

 # TLDR; Amanda backup, tapes, vtapes